 Urinary retention refers to a condition that urine fills out the bladder and can not be discharged.
-This disease is manifested by difficult or even failure in urination It is clinically divided into acute and chronic patterns, according to the disease condition.
+This disease is manifested by difficulty or even failure in urination It is clinically divided into acute and chronic patterns, according to the disease condition.
 It is similar to “uroschesis”, especially “ischuria” in Chinese Medicine.
 The location of this disease is in the kidney and bladder and involves the liver and spleen.
-Longbi can usually caused by various factors resulting in accumulation of damp-heat, obstruction by stagnancy, failure of the liver to smooth flow of qi, deficiency of kidney qi or middle-jiao qi, leading to disturbance in qi transformation of the bladder.
+Longbi can usually be caused by various factors resulting in accumulation of damp heat, obstruction by stagnancy, failure of the liver to smooth flow of qi, deficiency of kidney qi or middle-jiao qi, leading to disturbance in qi transformation of the bladder.

 Text /Phone 650-793-9019

 349 Cobalt Way, #305.